Bobby Korecky: Arizona Diamondbacks

+Winnipeg Goldeyes

 Korecky signed as a free agent with the Los Angeles Angels of Anaheim on February 9, 2010.
 However, the Angels were unaware that Korecky had surgery while with Arizona, and they released him on May 27.
-He played the season with the independent Winnipeg Goldeyes of the Northern League, going 0–2 with 10 saves and a 5.32 ERA in 23 relief appearances.
+He subsequently spent the season with the independent Winnipeg Goldeyes of the Northern League, going 0–2 with 10 saves and a 5.32 ERA in 23 relief appearances.

 Toronto Blue Jays

-Korecky signed with the Toronto Blue Jays on March 6, 2011.
-He split the 2011 season between the Double-A New Hampshire Fisher Cats and the Triple-A Las Vegas 51s, posting a 4–3 record with 13 saves and a 2.04 ERA in 44 combined appearances.
+Korecky signed a minor league contract with the Toronto Blue Jays on March 6, 2011.
+He split the 2011 season between the Double–A New Hampshire Fisher Cats and the Triple–A Las Vegas 51s, posting a 4–3 record with 13 saves and a 2.04 ERA in 44 combined appearances.
 He appeared in one game for the Blue Jays in the 2012 season, and spent the rest of that season with the 51s.

 On October 4, 2012, Korecky was outrighted to the Blue Jays' Triple-A affiliate, the Buffalo Bisons.
 He became a free agent on October 10.

-On April 6, 2013, Korecky was assigned to Triple-A Buffalo.
+On April 6, 2013, Korecky was assigned to Triple–A Buffalo.
 On April 8, he was placed on the disabled list.
 He was activated from the disabled list on April 16.

 The Blue Jays re-signed Korecky on December 16, 2013.
 His contract was selected from Triple-A Buffalo on May 30, 2014.
 Korecky retired the four Kansas City Royals batters that he faced that night, and he was then placed on optional waivers in order to send him back to Buffalo.
 He was designated for assignment on July 11 to make room for Dan Johnson on the Blue Jays' 40-man roster.
 After clearing waivers, he was assigned to the Bisons again on July 13.
 Korecky made just two appearances for Toronto in 2014, posting an 8.10 ERA with two strikeouts in 31/3 innings pitched.
 He elected free agency after the season ended.

 Korecky signed another minor league deal with the Blue Jays on November 1, 2014.
-He elected free agency on November 7, 2015, and re-signed with the team on November 9.
-He became a free agent on November 9, 2016.
+He elected free agency on November 7, 2015.

+On November 9, 2015, Korecky re–signed with the Blue Jays organization on a new minor league contract.
+In 13 appearances for Triple–A Buffalo, he compiled a 4.30 ERA with 21 strikeouts across 23 innings pitched.
+Korecky elected free agency following the season on November 7, 2016.